tgoldenberg/brn-gitbook/chapter_1_introducing_react_native.md

 Nothing could be further from the truth.

 When a phone runs a Cordova app, it's really just running an instance of the phone's web browser in full-screen mode.
-This is why Cordova apps are written similarly to web applications, since that's really waht they are.
+This is why Cordova apps are written similarly to web applications, since that's essentially what they are.
 This is also why the transitions and animations in Cordova never feel native, because in fact they aren't.
 Instead of using any native rendering capabilities of the device, Cordova apps use CSS and Javascript to render their UIs.

 Cordova apps also suffer from another major drawback - they are single-threaded.
 This means that all parts of the application - rendering of colors and layouts, transitions and animations, API calls, state changes, etc. must happen in order, one a time.
 This frequently leads to a degraded user experience, especially when data-fetching and transitions need to happen at the same time.